 How to pack baked goods for travel

-Ideally the baked goods should be kept in a rigid tin or plastic container (such as Tupperware) with a tight fitting lid.
-If the cake or whatever can move within the container than it would be a good idea to pack around with with something such as crumpled paper to stop it moving around.
+Ideally the baked goods should be kept in a rigid tin or plastic container (such as Tupperware) with a tight-fitting lid.
+If the cake or whatever can move within the container then it would be a good idea to pack around with something such as crumpled paper to stop it from moving around.
 This is particularly true if the baked good will be in traveling in checked bags.